 A new Korean study into the use of the well-known hair loss drug Finasteride used topically appears to be building on findings learned from an earlier trial in which test subjects also deviated from the drug’s normal – oral – application.

-Long-proven as a successful treatment for genetic baldness, Finasteride is – without exception – always taken in pill form in doses of 1mg.
-The manufacturers do not support any other application and this is the format which is clinically proven to treat male pattern hair loss.
+Long-proven as a successful treatment for male pattern baldness, Finasteride is – without exception – always taken in pill form in doses of 1mg.
+The manufacturers do not support any other application and this is the format which is clinically proven to treat this hereditary condition.

 But a test undertaken at the Catholic Medical Centre in Seoul, South Korea, between October 2014 and the summer of 2015 seems to have piqued scientists’ interests.
-In that test, doctors appear to have investigated whether finasteride could be applied directly to the scalp just like minoxidil, a well-known unisex genetic hair loss treatment that is applied topically and is also approved by both the MHRA and the FDA for this purpose.
+In that test, doctors appear to have investigated whether finasteride could be applied directly to the scalp just like minoxidil, a well-known unisex genetic hair loss treatment that is applied topically and is also licensed by the MHRA and approved by the FDA for this purpose.

 Clinical trial announcement